 Chelsea gets 13th straight win, Liverpool maintains pursuit

-Chelsea's Diego Costa celebrates scoring his side's fourth goal of the game during their English Premier League soccer match against Middleborough at Stamford Bridge, London, Saturday, Dec.
-31, 2016. less Chelsea's Diego Costa celebrates scoring his side's fourth goal of the game during their English Premier League soccer match against Middleborough at Stamford Bridge, London, Saturday, Dec.
+Liverpool's Georginio Wijnaldum, left, celebrates scoring his side's first goal of the game during their English Premier League soccer match against Manchester City at Anfield, Liverpool, England, Saturday, Dec.
+31, 2016.
+Liverpool's Nathaniel Clyne, left, and Manchester City's Fernandinho vie for the ball during the English Premier League soccer match Liverpool against Manchester City at Anfield, Liverpool, England, Saturday, Dec.
 31, 2016.

 Add your comments below